 Increase space and limit contact between participants (avoid handshakes).

-If someone at the event develops symptoms, immediately isolate them and give them a clean disposable face mask to wear.
-Note that face masks are intended to protect others, not the person wearing them.
+If someone at the event develops symptoms, immediately isolate them.
+If available, give them a clean face mask or cloth face covering to prevent them from spreading the virus.
+Note that face masks are intended to protect others by preventing the spread of the virus

 Separate sick participants and staff and call for medical advice.